Survey in Characterizing Semantic Change: Corpora for Semantic Change Analysis

 \section{Corpora for Semantic Change Analysis}

-Corpora for semantic change could be selected based on differences in time (diachronic studies), domain (academic fields \cite{Schlechtweg2019AWO}), culture (social media \cite{Carpuat2013SenseSpottingNL, Shoemark2019RoomTG}, countries), language \cite{Takamura2017AnalyzingSC, Uban2021CrosslingualLO}, and so on, as soon as the pair of corpora ($t_1,t_2$) taken at different contexts have in common a sufficient amount of symbols for comparison.
+Corpora for semantic change can be selected based on differences in time (diachronic studies), domain (academic fields \citep{Schlechtweg2019AWO}), culture (social media \citep{Carpuat2013SenseSpottingNL, Shoemark2019RoomTG}, countries), or dialect \citep{Takamura2017AnalyzingSC, Uban2021CrosslingualLO}, provided the corpora share a sufficient vocabulary for comparison.

-In diachronic studies, some studies set the problem as two different data distributions with a meaningful gap between the time interval.
-Some methods divide the corpora into discrete bins or time windows, striking a balance between the size of the window and the quantity of data it contains.
-In contrast, others create no bin and proceed with a continuous representation of change where the timestamp associated with the text is directly provided to the model \cite{Hu2019DiachronicSM, Rosenfeld2018DeepNM, Wang2021Word2FunMW}.
+In diachronic studies, some methods divide a corpus into discrete time windows, striking a balance between the size of the window and the quantity of data it contains.
+In contrast, others use a continuous representation of time, providing the timestamp of each text directly to the model \citep{Hu2019DiachronicSM, Rosenfeld2018DeepNM, Wang2021Word2FunMW}.
 These corpora were designed for specific purposes.
-For example, the first two types of corpus rely on a discretization of word meanings in a comparative perspective, while the third one allows for an evolutionary view of the changes.
+For example, corpora with discrete time bins enable a comparative perspective on meaning, while continuous time representations allow for an evolutionary view of the changes.

-With respect to characterization, the collected papers show an increasing interest on diachronic corpora and many of them propose handcrafted rules for automatically annotating the categories of changes \cite{Tang2013SemanticCC}.
-Few works rely on human annotation \cite{Schlechtweg2017GermanIF}.
+With respect to characterization, the collected papers show an increasing interest in diachronic corpora, with many proposing handcrafted rules for automatically annotating change categories \citep{Tang2013SemanticCC}.
+Few works rely on human annotation \citep{Schlechtweg2017GermanIF}.
 While these approaches have advantages and drawbacks, the data required to train large representation models is often insufficient from a computational perspective.

 Most of the works reviewed here follow a specific formula for diachronic studies, one historical corpus ($C_1$) and a more modern corpus ($C_2$).
 Where splitting \ac{coha} \cite{Davies2012ExpandingHI}, a diversified corpus with a span from 1810s to the 2000s, in two corpus is the standard choice.
-Recent state-of-the-art models for \ac{nlp} require training on billions to trillions of tokens \cite{He2021DeBERTaV3ID}, but diachronic corpora generally present tokens in a scale of millions \cite{Schlechtweg2020Semeval}.
+Recent state-of-the-art \ac{nlp} models require training on billions or even trillions of tokens \citep{He2021DeBERTaV3ID}, but diachronic corpora are often on the scale of millions of tokens \citep{Schlechtweg2020Semeval}.
 Given that increasing the amount of historical training data is often infeasible, a viable approach is to develop better algorithms for learning from limited data.
 In \Cref{tab:corpora_overview} we present the table of diachronic corpus in the reviewed works.